ksu-is/charades-game-manager/README.md

   -Total scores at the end of each round and declare a winning team

 This program will have a simple GUI created with tkinter.
+The idea is that it will run on a single device which would be passed from player to player as the game is played.